2023323-MarcosOliveira/CA2/README.md

 The creator of the puzzle has been told that the ***A**** algorithm is more efficient at finding the shortest path because it uses heuristics.
 Compare the performance of Dijkstra’s algorithm and the ***A**** search algorithm, referring to heuristics, to find the shortest path to the problem by implementing both algorithms programmatically and comparing the solutions generated in Mark-down.
 Refer to the complexity of the algorithms and compare the actual time it takes for the solutions to be processed.

 ## Solutions
-The answers to question 1 and 2 is into the archive `Marcos Vinicius de Oliveira_AI_CA2.ipynb` and uploaded on Moodle.
+The answers to question 1 and 2 is into the archive called `Marcos Vinicius de Oliveira_AI_CA2.ipynb` and uploaded on Moodle.

 ## References
 Belwariar, R. (2018).
 A* Search Algorithm - GeeksforGeeks. [online] GeeksforGeeks.
 Available at: https://www.geeksforgeeks.org/a-search-algorithm [Accessed 28 Oct.
 2023].